 In the elementary grade levels, copywork can even take the place of formal language arts curriculum.
-You can use copywork to teach mechanics, such as proper punctuation and capitalization, as well as spelling, vocabulary, careful handwriting and parts of speech.
-You can teach them different writing techniques, such as how to write dialogue, different literary devices (metaphors, alliteration, etc.) – there are so many different ways that it can help nurture your child’s writing abilities.
+You can use copywork to teach mechanics, such as proper punctuation and capitalization, as well as spelling, vocabulary, careful handwriting, and even parts of speech.
+You can teach them different writing techniques, such as how to write dialogue, different literary devices (metaphors, alliteration, etc.) There are so many different ways that it can help nurture your child’s writing abilities.
 Just choose one thing at a time to focus on.
-For a beginning 6 year old, you might focus on beginning with a capital letter and ending punctuation.
-Your 9 or 10 year old is ready to learn about parts of speech or how to format dialogue.
+For a beginning 6-year-old, you might focus on beginning with a capital letter and ending punctuation.
+Your 9 or 10-year-old is ready to learn about parts of speech or how to format dialogue.
 Focus on just one thing at a time, spending as much or as little time as necessary until they understand.

 If you want to teach good writing to your children, then you need to provide them with beautiful writing to copy.
 Choose passages from well-written books, poetry, songs, etc. When you use a Build Your Library grade level program or unit study, your copy work passages are chosen for you from the literature you and your child will be reading.

-You can even use copywork to aid in memory work – I find that when we use our memory work as copywork it helps them to learn it quicker because they are using more of their senses – mind, hands, eyes, etc.
+You can even use copywork to aid in memory work – I find that when we use our memory work as copywork it helps them to learn it quickly because they are using more of their senses – mind, hands, eyes, etc.

 For a young child, I write their copywork very neatly on the top of a sheet of their writing paper.
 I read it over with them, pointing out anything of note.
 Then I have them copy it out in their best writing.
 If your child is a dawdler, you may wish to set a timer.
 It should take no longer than 10 – 15 minutes to complete.
 For an older child, I like to write out their copywork on a white board.
 I recommend doing copywork three days per week.